Location & Styles

 Vinyasa means movement guided by breath.
 A flowing series of postures guided by the breath allowing you to move more freely.
 Stabilising core work and intricate sequences, postures can be dynamic and fluid or purposeful and static.
 Learn to use your mind and body to 100% of their capacity to fully realise the awesome potential of your true self.

-Flow & restore – Thursday mornings 10am at Paynesville
+Slow Flow – Thursday mornings 10am at Paynesville

-Balance the body with energetic vinyasa and wind down with restful restorative postures- perfect preparation for the morning catch up with friends.
+Balance the body with slow connected movements and wind down with restful restorative postures- perfect preparation for the morning catch up with friends.